 OASIES is an interdisciplinary community of graduate students and scholars in the New York metropolitan area who promote the study of Inner Eurasia, broadly construed.
 Our goal is to foster dialogue and partnership across the academic spaces bounded by East Asian, Middle Eastern, South Asian, and Russian area studies paradigms.
 Founded in 2008 at Columbia University, our organization is now a broad consortium that includes representatives from New York University and Princeton University.
 We strive to cultivate a sense of scholarly community by organizing and sponsoring lectures, film screenings, conferences, and other events during the course of the academic year.

-The Organization for the Advancement of Studies of Inner Eurasian Societies at Columbia University, Princeton University, and New York University is pleased to announce its 8th Annual Graduate Student Conference.
+The Organization for the Advancement of Studies of Inner Eurasian Societies at Columbia University, New York University, and Princeton University is pleased to announce its 8th Annual Graduate Student Conference.
 This Conference is cosponsored by NYU’s Kevorkian Center for Near Eastern Studies and Columbia University’s Harriman Institute.

 The conference considers Eurasia past and present, spanning from the Black Sea to Mongolia, from Siberia to South Asia.
 Stressing multi-disciplinarity, submissions are welcome from a variety of departments, programs, and centers, including but not limited to: Anthropology, Archeology, Art History, Comparative Literature, Fine Arts, History, Political Science, Religion, Sociology, Caucasian Studies, Central Asian Studies, Inner Asian Studies, Middle Eastern Studies, Mongolian Studies, Slavic Languages and Literature, South Asian Studies, and Tibetan Studies.

 Possible approaches may include, but are not limited to:

 - intertextuality: influences, resonances, reiterations

 - centers and peripheries

 - gender and sexuality

 Please include the following information with all submissions: